 - Keep focused – Prioritize the goals that will have the biggest impact on the client experience.

 - Make it easy to understand – Whether the reader is a brand-new employee or a client, your policy should be clear and straightforward.

 A customer service policy is a simple way to hold your practice employees and practitioners to a consistently high standard.

-The ideas in your customer service policy shouldn’t come out of nowhere – base them on your practice’s goals with input from your team and outline concrete ways to reach those goals.
+The ideas in your customer service policy shouldn’t come out of anywhere – base them on your practice’s goals with input from your team and outline concrete ways to reach those goals.

 Consider your technology investments and how they can improve your customer service and track your success.
 Keeping promises made to your clients will be easier with the right tools.

 All existing and new customers can now access Power Diary’s Practice Manual which includes a pre-written Customer Service Policy template that can quickly and easily be adapted for your practice.
 You get the full pre-written documentation when you start a free trial with Power Diary!